grammyjs/website/site/docs/guide/errors.md

 ## Catching Errors

-It depends on your setup how to catch errors.
+How you catch errors will depend on your setup.

 ### Long Polling

 If you run your bot via `bot.start()`, or if you are using [grammY runner](/plugins/runner.md), then you should **install an error handler via `bot.catch`**.

 grammY has a default error handler installed that stops the bot if it was started by `bot.start()`.
-It then rethrows the error.
+It then re-throws the error.
 It depends on the platform what will happen next.
 That is why **you should install an error handler via `bot.catch`**.